 Letting go of the idea of a pregnancy is devastating for many women going through fertility treatments or waiting for an adoption placement.
 It’s painful and although we know it will likely leave our mind entirely when a baby is placed in our arms, it doesn’t make it any easier while you’re waiting for that day.

-Next time you open a pregnancy announcement, consider these options:
+Next time you open a pregnancy announcement, consider these options for how to handle it:

 I’m serious!
 Cry!
 I can’t remember how many times I just needed to cry and how much better I felt afterwards.
 It’s okay to feel sorry for yourself!
 For many of us the loss of fertility is a huge trial, and it’s hard to see people experiencing pregnancy.
 Sometimes we have this perception that we aren’t allowed to mourn our loss because we have moved on and are excited for our adoption journey.
 It’s okay to be excited about adoption and sad about the loss of your ability to carry a child.
 Let yourself be sad if you need it!